roba269/CarND-Vehicle-Detection-Submit/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I mostly adpated the `find_car()` function in the course material, with a small modification to support xstart/xstop range.
-See the code in Cell #x in the notebook.
+See the code in Cell #15 in the notebook.

 Specifically, I chose two different scales with 50% overlap:
 1) 0.75, which is used for detecting the far-away cars